emtneutrino/races/README.md

 You can clear all waypoints, except registration waypoints, by typing `/races clear`.
 You cannot clear waypoints if you have joined a race.
 Leave the race or finish it first.

 After you have set your waypoints, you can register your race.
 This will advertise your race to all players.
 Your race must have two or more waypoints.
 At the starting waypoint of the race, a purple circled star blip will appear on the waypoint map and a purple cylinder checkpoint will appear in the world.
 These will be visible to all players.
 This will be the registration waypoint.

 The registration waypoint on the waypoint map will be labeled with some information about the race.
 The player who registered the race and the buy-in amount will be shown.
 If 'using [vehicle]' is shown, the race is restricted to that vehicle.
 If 'using [class] vehicle class' is shown, the race is restricted to vehicles of type [class].
 If 'using random vehicles' is shown, the race will change vehicles randomly every lap.
-If 'using random [class] vehicle class' is shown, the race will change vehicles randomly every lap to one from that class.
+If 'using random vehicles : [vehicle]' is shown, the race will change vehicles randomly every lap and racers will start in the specified [vehicle].
+If 'using random [class] vehicle class' is shown, the race will change vehicles randomly every lap to one from that [class].
+If 'using random [class] vehicle class : [vehicle]' is shown, the race will change vehicles randomly every lap to one from that [class] and start in the specified [vehicle].
 This allows racers to determine whether or not they can join the race without having to drive all the way to the starting waypoint.

-Type `/races register 100 2 180` to register your race with a buy-in amount of 100, 2 laps and a DNF timeout of 180 seconds.
+Type `/races register 100 2 180` to register your race with a buy-in amount of 100, 2 laps, a DNF timeout of 180 seconds and no restrictions on the vehicle used.
 If you do not indicate the buy-in amount, the default is 500.
 If you do not indicate the number of laps, the default is 1 lap.
 If you do not indicate the DNF timeout, the default is 120 seconds.

-If you want to restrict the vehicle used in a race, type `/races register 100 2 180 rest elegy2` to restrict vehicles to 'elegy2'.
+If you want to restrict the vehicle used in a race, type `/races register 100 2 180 rest elegy2` to restrict vehicles to `elegy2`.

 If you want to restrict the vehicle class used in a race, type `/races register 100 2 180 class 0` to restrict vehicles to class 0 (Compacts).

 If you want a race where vehicles change randomly every lap, type `/races register 100 2 180 rand`.
 Buy-in amounts will be set to 0 and there will be no payouts.
 The randomly selected vehicles will come from the file `random.txt`.
-You can add or remove vehicles from this file.
-If you want a race where vehicles change randomly every lap to one selected from vehicles in `myvehicles.txt`, type `/races register 100 2 180 rand myvehicles.txt`.
-Vehicles can be added from the `vehicles.txt` file to the file you specify or to the `random.txt` file.
-If you want to increase the chances of a specific vehicle appearing, you can enter multiple entries of that vehicle in the file.
+You can add vehicles from `vehicles.txt` to `random.txt` or remove vehicles from `random.txt`.

+If you want a race where vehicles change randomly every lap to one selected from vehicles in `myvehicles.txt` that you created, type `/races register 100 2 180 rand myvehicles.txt`.
+You can add vehicles from `vehicles.txt` to `myvehicles.txt`.

+If you want to increase the chances of a specific vehicle appearing, you can enter multiple entries of that vehicle in `random.txt` or the file that you specified.
 Blank lines in the file are ignored.
 If there are invalid vehicles in the file, they will be ignored.

+If you want a race where vehicles change randomly every lap to one selected from vehicles of class 0 (Compacts) in `myvehicles.txt`, type `/races register 100 2 180 rand myvehicles.txt 0`.

+If you want a race where vehicles change randomly every lap to one selected from vehicles in `myvehicles.txt` and racers start in an `adder` vehicle, type `/races register 100 2 180 rand myvehicles.txt . adder`.
+The period between `myvehicles.txt` and `adder` indicates that vehicles can come from any class in `myvehicles.txt`.

-If you want a race where vehicles change randomly every lap to one selected from vehicles of a specific class in `myvehicles.txt`, type `/races register 100 2 180 rand myvehicles.txt 0` to restrict vehicles to type 0 (Compacts).
+If you want a race where vehicles change randomly every lap to one selected from vehicles of class 0 (Compacts) in `myvehicles.txt` and racers start in a `blista` vehicle, type `/races register 100 2 180 rand myvehicles.txt 0 blista`.
+When you specify a class like 0 (Compacts), the start vehicle must be of class 0 (Compacts).

 The different classes of vehicle you can specify are listed here: